nazim1021/OOD-detection-using-OECC/README.md

 # OOD-detection-using-OECC

 This repository contains the essential code for the paper [_Outlier Exposure with Confidence Control for Out-of-Distribution Detection_](https://arxiv.org/abs/1906.03509).
-Accepted as a Journal article in Neurocomputing.
+Accepted as a Journal article in Neurocomputing, 2021.

 ## 1. What is Outlier Exposure with Confidence Control (OECC)?